 I also know exactly where President McKinley was assassinated.
 Don’t feel bad if you don’t know this, because only people from Buffalo know.
 Also don’t feel bad if you don’t know who President McKinley was, because he’s been out of office for several years.

 My mom was a hairdresser.
 Mostly she was pulling out her own hair, raising five kids and all.
-My mom has the most beautiful red hair you’ve ever seen.
+My mom’s name is Trieva, and she has the most beautiful red hair you’ve ever seen.
 She loves cats and she likes to sew, although these two things have nothing to do with each other.

 I began my writing career as a poet.
 My seminal work, “The Clover,” took my whole third grade class by storm.
 Here, transcribed from the original #2 pencil: